GigaSpaces-ProfessionalServices/gs-core-dev-training/lab11-space_based_remoting-exercise/README.md

 >a.
 Where is the service interface located?
 In which project?
 Why?
 Locate it please. <br />
 b.
 Where is the actual Remote Service code located?
 Why?
 Locate it please. <br />
 c.
 Where is client code located?
 Locate it please. <br />
 d.
-Why is the CategoryTop5PaymentReducernot located with the service? <br />
+Why is the CategoryTop5PaymentReducer not located with the service? <br />
 e.
 Can you assign a different type of Reducer to the same Remote Service?
 f.
 Is the service implemented as Executor Based Remoting?
 Or is it implemented as Event Based Remoting?

 ## 3	Develop a Distributed Executor Based Remoting
 **3.1**	BillBuddy is required to generate a “Payment Count Per Category” report.
 A Payment Count report includes a count of all the payments made in a specific category.
-You have already implemented that functionality as a distributed task in the previous lab and now you will refactor it to be a Space Based Remoting deployment in the space.
 The BillBuddyCountPaymentByCategoryDistributedExecutor project is provided as part of the Lab.
 You can use it in order to complete any coding gaps you might have. <br />
 **3.2**	 Expand the BillBuddyModelproject. <br />